 Have you checked out on AAPL StockTwits?
 The users of this site have been reacting to the latest drop in Apple ($AAPL) stock despite strong quarterly performance.
 It’s like Twitter for stocks.
 So news, rumors, and opinions are posted on there every day.
 Traders pay attention to what’s posted so they can get a potentially better entry on a trade.
-When $AAPL dropped recently, you better believe StockTwits had something to say about it.
+Apple is considered one of the cult stocks.

 Apple Inc. (NASDAQ:AAPL), previously known as Apple Computers, was founded in 1976 by Steve Jobs and Steve Wozniak.
 Back then, computers used to be very big, and the two wanted to make a small-size and user-friendly computer that could easily fit in people’s homes and offices.

 Jobs and Wozniak built their first computer, the Apple I, and initially sold it without a monitor and keyboard.
 One year later, they introduced the Apple II that brought a revolution in the computer industry.

 The company’s sales climbed to $117 million in 1980, as compared to $7.8 million in 1978.
 Apple went public in 1980.
 It did well throughout the 80s, with profit hitting an all-time high in 1990.
 However, the company struggled to boost revenue in the mid-90s.